isomerpages/cpib-corp-old/index.md

 description: Brief site description here
 image: /images/cpib_logo.png
 permalink: /
 notification: Due to the elevated COVID-19 safe distancing measures, the Corruption Reporting & Heritage Centre (CRHC) @ 247 Whitley Road will remain closed till further notice.
 The CPIB will still operate as usual.
-However, members of the public are strongly advised against visiting the CPIB headquarters during this time of elevated safe distancing measures.
+However, members of the public are strongly advised against visiting the CPIB headquarters during this time of elevated safe distancing measures.<br>a) Call the Duty Officer at 1800-376-0000; or

 sections:
     - hero: